Tsepo-Mokhabi/https-github.com-n4p000-q-8-Bit-Processor-Simulator-Project/Application Domain Analysis Report.md

 ### Domain Overview
 The processor will be used in disadvantaged regions such as rural areas, where cellullar system infrastructure is poor.Text-based communication and mobile money transactions are the two primary functions delivered.Devices which will provide accessibility to these sevices will be kept cheap to maintain low-cost of services.
 The processor will be power-efficient enough to perform error correction, transaction validation, and basic message processing.

-Key Functionalities:
+### Key Functionalities:
-Text-based communicaton: Devices will support basic messaging services such as SMS protocols.
+Text-based communicaton:Devices will support basic messaging services such as SMS protocols.
 Mobile money transactions: Secure and efficient processing of mobile payments, including balance checks, transfers, and bill payments.
 ### User Requirements
 These devices users will be working in limited resource conditions.
 As a result, the CPU must satsfy these important requirement: